SimonLenhart/BachelorProject/README.md

 # Prototype for Gesture-Based Ticket Vending Machine

-This folder contains my bachelorproject, which was developed at the Human Computer Interaction department of the University of Konstanz.
+This folder contains my bachelor project, which was developed at the Human Computer Interaction department of the University of Konstanz.

 ## Development
 The project topic was "Touch-less interaction with a ticket vending machine".